shakespete/react/Notes.md

 Whenever a ReactComponent is changing the state, we want to make as little changes to the “real” DOM as possible.
 So this is how React deals with it.
 The ReactComponent is converted to the ReactElement.
 Now the ReactElement can be inserted to the virtual DOM, compared and updated fast and easily.
 How exactly - well, that’s the job of the diff algorithm.
 The point is - it’s done faster than it would be in the “regular” DOM.

 When React knows the diff - it’s converted to the low-level (HTML DOM) code, which is executed in the DOM.
 This code is optimised per browser.

+<h3>JSX</h3>
+When we pass the array of elements to a component, we need to surround it with curly braces.
+This is called a JavaScript expression, and we must use these when passing JavaScript values to components as properties. <b>Component properties will take two types: either a string or a JavaScript expression.
+JavaScript expressions can include arrays, objects, and even functions.
+In order to include them, you must surround them in curly braces.</b>

+JSX is JavaScript, so you can incorporate JSX directly inside of JavaScript functions.

+JSX looks clean and readable, but it can’t be interpreted with a browser.
+All JSX must be converted into createElement calls or factories.
+Luckily, there is an excellent tool for this task: Babel.

+JavaScript is an interpreted language: the browser interprets the code as text, so there is no need to compile JavaScript.
+However, not all browsers support the latest JavaScript syntax, and no browser supports JSX syntax.
+Since we want to use the latest features of JavaScript along with JSX, we are going to need a way to convert our fancy source code into something that the browser can interpret.
+This process is called compiling, and it is what Babel is designed to do.

+<h3>React Fragments</h3>
+React will not render two or more adjacent or sibling elements as a component, so we used to have to wrap these in an enclosing tag like a div.
+This led to a lot of unnecessary tags being created though, a bunch of wrappers without much purpose.
+If we use a React Fragment, we can mimic the behavior of a wrapper without actually creating a new tag.